clamoriniere/labkube/lab/4-configuration/README.md

 - Files
 - Services

-Grabbing your configuration using a Service is something that you can do using the Service Discovery as described in lab4
+Grabbing your configuration using a Service is something that you can do using the Service Discovery as described in lab3: Service

+## Environment variables

 Environment variables can directly be set inside the pod definition at container level.
 We had an example with HOSTNAME in the first lab: